Tuesday, July 12, 2011

 And sometimes, bringing caskets full of flowers

-Found only in Manipur, like girls going to temple
+Found only in Manipur, like girls going to the temple

-I know my beloved she doesn’t languor in the night
+I know my beloved; she doesn’t languish in the night

 Neither has she got any liking for flowers and temples;